dekvall/runelite-external-plugins/README.md

-# runelite-external-plugins
+# Tip of the Day
-External plugins for RuneLite
+Display a Tip of the Day for RuneLite on the login screen